 The reasons why you've been declined depend on the individual lender's policies but here are a few common reasons for refusing credit:

-- Your credit report shows you already have a number of loans, and the lender is concerned you might not be able to afford another
+- Your credit report shows you already have several loans and the lender's concerned you might not be able to afford another one

 - You might not fit the lender's profile e.g. a mortgage lender who specialises in first-time buyers

 - You have never had credit before so lenders can't assess how you would behave as a borrower

 - You have outstanding CCJs, missed or late payments, or an unstable income